ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Traefik the Cloud Native Proxy

-With [Traefik Proxy](https://traefik.io/) we can now direct traffic destined for our Microservices in the Kubernetes cluster and protect our endpoints using a combination of entrypoints, routers, services, providers and middlewares.
+With [Traefik Proxy](https://traefik.io/) we can now direct traffic destined for our Microservices into the Kubernetes cluster and protect our endpoints using a combination of entrypoints, routers, services, providers and middlewares.

 - Kubectl quick reference [here](https://kubernetes.io/docs/reference/kubectl/quick-reference/)
 - Helm quick reference guide [here](https://helm.sh/docs/intro/cheatsheet/)